30-Day vs 45-Day SLA Mapping: Statutory Deadline Enforcement at Intake

 if extension_granted:

-For production deployments, always reference the official Python datetime documentation when handling timezone conversions and leap-second edge cases.
-Wrap the calculation in a try/except block and log SLA_CALCULATION_ERROR events to a centralized monitoring dashboard.
+For production deployments, reference the official Python datetime documentation when handling timezone conversions, and the authoritative ISO 8601 date and time format for serialization.
+Wrap the calculation in a try/except block and log SLA_CALCULATION_ERROR events to a centralized monitoring dashboard so that a mapping failure surfaces as an incident rather than a silent missing deadline.

 Phase 4: Connector Synchronization & Audit Ledger

 Once the deadline is computed, it must propagate to downstream orchestration systems.
 Jira, ServiceNow, and internal workflow engines require strict ISO 8601 formatting with explicit UTC offsets (+00:00).
-Configure webhook delivery with exponential backoff and idempotency keys to guarantee deadline propagation across distributed systems.
+Configure webhook delivery with exponential backoff and idempotency keys so a retried delivery never double-books or overwrites a deadline across distributed systems.

-Strict SLA tracking requires a centralized audit ledger that records every state transition.
+Strict SLA tracking requires a centralized audit ledger that records every state transition, satisfying the GDPR Art.
+5(2) accountability principle that a controller be able to demonstrate compliance.
 Implement a PostgreSQL table with the following schema:

 CREATE TABLE dsr_sla_ledger (